ffund/tcp-ip-essentials/lab2/2-arp.md

 * Of the four hosts on your network segment, which host sends the ARP reply?
 Why?

 **Lab report**: When an ARP request and ARP reply appear on a network segment, which hosts on the network segment will add the *target MAC address of the ARP request* to their ARP table?
 Which hosts on the network segment will add the *source MAC address of the ARP request* to their ARP table?
-Explain in general, as well as for the specific case of this netowrk.
+Explain in general, as well as for the specific case of this network.
 Use the ARP tables you captured to support your answer.

 ### Exercise - ARP for a non-existent host